Dre Campbell Farm

 Watering

 Water regularly, especially for the first few months after planting.
-Once established, sage is drought-tolerant, but still requires occasional watering.
-Never leave the soil soggy, which can cause root rot.
+Once established, sage is drought-tolerant but still requires occasional watering.
+Never leave the soil soggy, as this can cause root rot.

 Fertilizer Requirements

-This plant requires very little fertilizer to thrive, but for the best growth and health, you’ll want to provide nutrients during the growing season.
+This plant needs little fertilizer to grow.
+However, for the best results, add nutrients during the growing season.

 From spring through summer, when your sage is actively growing, fertilize the plant every few weeks.
-Look for a formula in the range of 10-6-4 NPK ratios.
+Look for a formula with an NPK ratio of 10-6-4.

-In the fall, when growth starts to slow down, cut back on feeding.
-There’s no need to fertilize at all in the early winter.
+In the fall, when growth slows, cut back on feeding.
+There’s no need to fertilize at all in early winter.

 Garden Pests